Fibered spherical 3-orbifolds: Classification of finite subgroups of

 Up to conjugacy the finite subgroups of $S^3$ are the following:

 The group $C_n$ is cyclic of order $n$.
-The group $D_{2n}^*$ is a generalized quaternion group of order $2n$.
-The group $D_{2n}^*$ is called also binary dihedral and it is a central extension of the dihedral group by a group of order 2.
+The group $D_{4n}^*$ is a generalized quaternion group of order $4n$.
+The group $D_{4n}^*$ is called also binary dihedral and it is a central extension of the dihedral group by a group of order 2.
 The groups $T^*$, $O^*$ and $I^*$ are central extensions of the tetrahedral, octahedral and icosahedral group, respectively, by a group of order two; they are called binary tetrahedral, octahedral and icosahedral, respectively.

 Analyzing the subgroups of the groups in this list and using Proposition~\ref{classificationS3}, a classification up to conjugation of the subgroups of $S^3\times S^3$ containing $(-1,-1)$ can be given.
 We report these groups in Table~\ref{subgroup}.
-To be read the table needs some remarks:
+We remark that here we use the same enumeration of Du Val's list and almost the same notation.
+We decide for example to index a binary dihedral group with its order, while in \cite{DV} the group \textbf{D}$_n$ has order $4n.$ Another difference concerns the indices for the families $1^\prime$ and $11^{\prime}$: what here is $r$ would be $2r$ in \cite{DV}.